 Figure 6: Surface as Reference Geometry

-Please see the below links from our knowledge base to further explain the continuity and curvature of surfaces:
+Please see the below links from our resource center to further explain the continuity and curvature of surfaces:

 Some key techniques to keep in mind when surfacing modeling: